liborty/TokenCrypt/README.md

 they are easily transmitted but they need to be stored securely, that means strongly encrypted.

-For similar ease of trasport reasons, base64 encoding into printable characters is often used to encode binary data.
+For similar trasport reasons, base64 encoding into printable characters is often used to encode binary data.

-`TokenCrypt` reads whole directories containing such tokens and/or any other files.
-It recognises hexadecimal files and base64 files and reconstructs their original compact binary data.
-It then selects the best compression method for each file and finally encrypts them all with unbreakable security.
+`TokenCrypt` reads whole directories containing such tokens and/or any other types of files.
+It recognises hexadecimal files and base64 files and converts them to compact binary data.
+It then selects the best compression method for each file and finally encrypts them all with high security.

 Security tokens and other types of files may sometimes be all mixed up in one directory.
 This is not the best practice but it may arise and it could involve much work to separate them.
 `TokenCrypt` copes with such mixed contents automagically.

-There are two human interface bash scripts that automate the whole process of encryption and decryption:
-`ncrpt` (for encrypt with vowels left out) executes the tasks of encoding recognition, compression selection, compression, key generation, key saving and encryption.
-`dcrpt`, (for decrypt) matches the keys, selects the right decompression, decompresses, decrypts and thus exactly reconstructs the contents of the original directory.

-`crptest` optionally performs an automated overall test, checking that not a single byte was corrupted anywhere.

-`symcrypt` (C executable) is the background workhorse of this package.
-It applies fast symmetric XOR encryption or decryption to any type of file of any length, while using practically no memory.

-`hexcheck` recognises entirely hexadecimal (token) files and converts them to binary, which halves them in size.

-`base64` recognises Base64 files, resulting in 25% size reduction (before final compression),  in their case.
-Base64 files should not contain any newlines, as this test will then reject  them.

-`lzma` or `zstd` are the third party general compression methods used for the final compression, as long as it will actually lead to size reduction.
-This is not necessarily the case for small and/or binary files.

-When encryption is finally invoked, it is applied to the shortest possible form of each file, thus saving storage space for the data and for the keys.

-Decryption is the inverse of this process.
-See the scripts `ncrpt` and `dcrpt` for details.
-Nevertheless, knowledge of the algorithms is not necessary for effective use.

 ## Installation